lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-rmtemplate-sharepoint-walkthrough.md

 	wacn.date=""/>

 # The three-server SharePoint farm Resource Manager template

+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the classic deployment model.
+You can't create this resource with the classic deployment model.

 This topic steps you through the structure of the azuredeploy.json template file for the three-server SharePoint farm.
 You can see the contents of this template in your browser from [here](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/sharepoint-three-vm/azuredeploy.json).